geniusdibya/pepipost-sdk-php/README.md

  2. Change directory to any new directory (Make directory test-- recommended).

- 3. [Download or Clone](https://github.com/hellovikram/pepipost-php/archive/feature_x.zip) the Pepipost Repository to the new directory and extract.
+ 3. [Download or Clone](https://github.com/pepipost/pepipost-sdk-php/archive/feature_x.zip) the Pepipost Repository to the new directory and extract.

  4. Check php version using **```php -v```**

  5. Check Composer version **```composer --version```**

- 6. Navigate to your directory where the pepipost-php library is extracted (using cd path\to\directory)
+ 6. Navigate to your directory where the pepipost-php-sdk library is extracted (using cd path\to\directory)

  7. Type **```composer install```** (this will install all the requirement needed to run this library -- Note: After installing, a vendor directory will get auto-created)

  8. Create a new test file in same directory **```test.php```**

- 9. Copy the code from [simpleUsage.md](https://github.com/hellovikram/pepipost-php/blob/feature_x/pepipost-sdk-php/simpleUsage.md) or [sampleExample](https://github.com/hellovikram/pepipost-php/blob/feature_x/pepipost-sdk-php/README.md#sample-usage) and paste in test.php.
+ 9. Copy the code from [simpleUsage.md](https://github.com/pepipost/pepipost-sdk-php/blob/feature_x/pepipost-sdk-php/simpleUsage.md) or [sampleExample](https://github.com/pepipost/pepipost-sdk-php/blob/feature_x/pepipost-sdk-php/README.md#sample-usage) and paste in test.php.

  10. Get your API key and Sending Domain from your Pepipost account.